jamesb93/bend-nim/README.md

 `mosh foo bar`

 Which would convert all the files inside the directory `foo` recursively into a new folder called `bar`.

-## generate
----

-To generate some more audio based on an output you can use the `generate` command which uses a markov chain analysis to construct a state graph of the values in the output audio.
-This only works on 8-bit audio right now, and probably won't work well on anything above this due to the sheer increase in possible values by moving above an 8-bit representation.

-An example execution would look something like:

-`mosh generate -i inputfile.wav -o outputfile.wav --order 32 --length 10`.

 ## Help and issues
 ---